cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 # Likelihoods and Fitting to data

-The data we have in our file doesn't look like a Gaussian distribution.
+The data we have in our file does not look like a Gaussian distribution.
 Instead, we could probably use something like an exponential to describe it.

-There is an exponential PDF already in `RooFit` (yep you guessed it) `RooExponential`.
-For a pdf, we only need one parameter which is the exponential slope $\alpha$ so our pdf is,
+There is an exponential PDF already in `RooFit` (yes, you guessed it) `RooExponential`.
+For a PDF, we only need one parameter which is the exponential slope $\alpha$ so our pdf is,

 $$ f(m|\alpha) = \dfrac{1}{N} e^{-\alpha m}$$

 Where of course, $N = \int_{110}^{150} e^{-\alpha m} dm$ is the normalisation constant.

-You can find a bunch of available RooFit functions here: [https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html](https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html)
+You can find several available `RooFit` functions here: [https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html](https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html)

-There is also support for a generic pdf in the form of a `RooGenericPdf`, check this link: [https://root.cern.ch/doc/v608/classRooGenericPdf.html](https://root.cern.ch/doc/v608/classRooGenericPdf.html)
+There is also support for a generic PDF in the form of a `RooGenericPdf`, check this link: [https://root.cern.ch/doc/v608/classRooGenericPdf.html](https://root.cern.ch/doc/v608/classRooGenericPdf.html)

-Let's create an exponential PDF for our background,
+Now we will create an exponential PDF for our background,

 ```c++
 RooRealVar alpha("alpha","#alpha",-0.05,-0.2,0.01);
 RooExponential expo("exp","exponential function",*hgg_mass,alpha);
 ```

-We can use RooFit to tell us to estimate the value of $\alpha$ using this dataset.
-You will learn more about parameter estimation but for now we will just assume you know about maximising likelihoods.
+We can use `RooFit` to tell us to estimate the value of $\alpha$ using this dataset.
+You will learn more about parameter estimation, but for now we will just assume you know about maximizing likelihoods.
 This *maximum likelihood estimator* is common in HEP and is known to give unbiased estimates for things like distribution means etc.

-This also introduces the other main use of PDFs in RooFit.
+This also introduces the other main use of PDFs in `RooFit`.
 They can be used to construct *likelihoods* easily.

 The likelihood $\mathcal{L}$ is defined for a particluar dataset (and model) as being proportional to the probability to observe the data assuming some pdf.
 For our data, the probability to observe an event with a value in an interval bounded by a and b is given by,